Plasmonic Dielectric Response of Finite Temperature Electron Gas: Introduction

-It is however well known that in order to capture the essence of kinetic aspects of the statistical system such as the Landau damping effect and nonlinear instabilities one has to undertake the full kinetic approach.
-One of the rigorous kinetic treatments of quantum dielectric response of free electron gas has been developed by Lindhard by employing the random phase approximation (RPA) \cite{lind,stern}.
-The dielectric response function is the most fundamental quantity from which most of important physical quantities like dynamic and static structure factors \cite{sturm}, radial distribution function, dynamic and static charge screening potential, optical and electric conductivity, elastic and inelastic scattering cross-sections and stopping power, etc. are calculated \cite{ionst}.
-In the RPA the complexity of many body electronic interactions is eliminated by considering the interaction of each independent electron with a self-consistent field.
-However, in this approach each electron is considered as a free electron with parabolic energy dispersion.
-This is a very simplifying assumption indeed.
-Recently a dual scale-length theory of electron gas \cite{akbquant} has been developed in which electrons carry two momentum one due to the single-particle oscillations and the other due to collective excitations of the electron gas \cite{akbheat}.
-Therefore, the generalized energy dispersion of electrons contain information not only due to single electron states but from the whole system as well.
-The later is equivalent to inclusion of effective mass from the energy band structure in condensed matter theories which in standard Lindhard dielectric response treatment has taken into account by simply replacing the electron mass with the effective one which is clearly energy independent.
-In current improvement we use the RPA theory within the framework of the linear response theory by considering the generalized energy dispersion relation which accounts for energy dependent effective electron mass.
+It is however well-known that in order to capture the essence of kinetic aspects of the statistical systems such as the Landau damping effect and nonlinear kinetic instabilities, one has to use the full kinetic approach such as the Vlaso-Poisson model.
+A rigorous kinetic treatment of quantum dielectric response of free electron gas has been developed by Lindhard within the framework of the random phase approximation (RPA) \cite{lind,stern}.
+The Lindhard dielectric response function is the most fundamental quantity in solid state theory from which many important physical quantities like dynamic and static structure factors \cite{sturm}, radial distribution function, dynamic and static charge screening potential, optical and electric dynamic conductivities, elastic and inelastic scattering cross-sections and stopping power, etc. are calculated \cite{ionst}.
+Within the RPA the complexity of many body electronic interactions is eliminated by considering the interaction of each independent electron with a self-consistent field.
+However, in the Lindhard theory of dielectric response electrons are considered as independent entities regarding their parabolic single electron energy dispersion.
+This is a very simplifying assumption which can lead to deviations from real experimental data because of ignorance of electrostatic interactions among electrons which can fundamentally modify the energy dispersion of electrons in collective excitations like plasmons.
+More recently, a dual length-scale theory of collective electron excitations \cite{akbquant, akbnew1, akbnew2} has been developed in which the plasmons carry two characteristic momentum, one due to the single-electron oscillations and the other due to their collective electrostatic interaction in the electron gas.
+It has been shown that the heat capacity of a quantum electron gas is greatly modified due to plasmonic effects at high electron gas temperatures \cite{akbheat}.
+Therefore, the generalized energy dispersion of electrons contain information not only due to single electron quantum states but also due the whole system interacting with the electrons via the internal electrostatic field.
+The later is equivalent to inclusion of effective mass due ro the plasmonic energy band structure in the conventional response theories which in the standard Lindhard dielectric response may be taken into account by using the generalized energy dispersion of electrons.
+In current improvement we use the Lindhard response theory within the framework of RPA by considering the generalized energy dispersion relation which accounts for the energy dependent effective electron mass in the plasmonic excitations.